kingjosephm/GAN/README.md

 # Data
 ## Training data
 We train our GAN models using paired thermal and visible images from [Teledyne FLIR](https://www.flir.com/oem/adas/adas-dataset-form/).
 FLIR matched images are developed primarily for object detection exercises, as they include object bounding boxes and labels.
 However, we discard this information as it is not relevant to the current effort.
 FLIR offers a [free version](https://www.flir.com/oem/adas/adas-dataset-form/) of their matched thermal-visible image data, which comprises 14,452 images taken in and around Santa Barbara, California.
 We use this dataset and combine it with FLIR's proprietary Europe dataset, which contains 14,353 matched images captured in London, Paris, Madrid, and several other Spanish cities.
-Both California and European original FLIR images are located on the MERGEN OneDrive Data folder in a directory titled `FLIR_ADAS_DATASET`.
+Both California and European original FLIR images are located on the MERGEN OneDrive Data folder in [FLIR_ADAS_DATASET](https://boozallen.sharepoint.com/:f:/r/sites/MERGEN/Shared%20Documents/Data/FLIR_ADAS_DATASET?csf=1&web=1&e=JVSJGw).

 FLIR raw visible (i.e. RGB spectrum) images are 1024h x 1224w pixels, whereas thermal raw images are 512h x 640w pixels.
 Visible images were produced with a camera with a wider field-of-view and so alignment is necessary for (at least) the Pix2Pix model.
 The script, [curate_FLIR_data.py](./create_training_imgs/curate_FLIR_data.py), pairs matched thermal and visible images, and aligns these to the overlapping portion of the visible image.
-Both thermal and RGB images are converted to grayscale (1-channel) and concatenated horizontally with the thermal on the left, visible on the right.
-These are stored on the MERGEN OneDrive Data folder in `FLIR_matched_rgb_thermal.zip`.
+Both thermal and RGB images are converted to grayscale (1-channel) and concatenated horizontally with the thermal on the left, visible on the right. *We also preprocess the images; we apply contrast limited adaptive histogram equalization (CLAHE) to locally equalize the dynamic contrast range of both grayscale and thermal images.
+For the thermal images we additionally apply a gaussian blur filter to reduce pixel noise and sharpen the image.
+At training time we also apply random cropping to further implement the images*.
+These data are stored on the MERGEN OneDrive Data folder in [FLIR_matched_grayscale_thermal.zip](https://boozallen.sharepoint.com/:u:/r/sites/MERGEN/Shared%20Documents/Data/FLIR_matched_gray_thermal.zip?csf=1&web=1&e=6e32rH).
 In some cases, a matched image was not found, or one of the pair was corrupt.
 Correspondingly, the total number of matched thermal-visible images totals **28,279**.

 The script, [separate_FLIR_data.py](./create_training_imgs/separate_FLIR_data.py), takes as input the concatenated matched images and separates them into child thermal and visible directories.
 Matched thermal and visible images retain the same file name as the original image for linkage purposes.
-These are stored on OneDrive's MERGEN Data folder in `FLIR_separated.zip`.
+These are stored on OneDrive's MERGEN Data folder in [FLIR_separated.zip](https://boozallen.sharepoint.com/:u:/r/sites/MERGEN/Shared%20Documents/Data/FLIR_separated.zip?csf=1&web=1&e=xcFcdx).
 Each curated FLIR image is 512h x 640w pixels (1-channel), which must be resized by both GAN models to 256x256 or 512x512 on read-in.

 Below are two paired image examples from the FLIR dataset: